spacer

 The expedition and following

 On August 15, 1805, while the expedition was crossing the Continental Divide, Sacajawea was re-united with her Shoshone tribe.
-She found that all of her family had died except for two brothers and the son of her eldest sister.
+She learned that all of her family had died except for two brothers and the son of her eldest sister.
 One of her brothers, Cameahwait, was the chief.
 The tribe agreed to sell horses and food to the party.
 Her brother sketched a map of the country ahead to the west and provided them a guide, Old Toby.
 He led them through the mountains safely on their way to the Pacific Ocean.

 In 1806, when the expedition was completed, Sacajawea and her husband and son returned to Fort Mandan.
-Captain Clark wrote to Charbonneau and invited him to come to St. Louis with his family.
+Captain Clark wrote to Charbonneau and invited him to come to St. Louis, Missouri with his family.
 He agreed and they moved near St. Louis, where Jean Baptiste was schooled.
 However, in March 1811, Charbonneau sold his land to Clark and returned with Sacajawea to the Dakotas.
 They left their son in St. Louis with Captain Clark, so he could continue his education.
 Captain Clark was the Indian Agent of the Louisiana Purchase at that time.

 Sacajewa disappears from history

 The other story comes from Shoshone oral tradition.
-It states that Sacajawea did not die in 1813, but instead, she eventually returned to her tribe on the Wind River Reservation.
+It avers that Sacajawea did not die in 1813, but eventually returned to her tribe on the Wind River Reservation.
 This tradition claims she died there on April 9, 1884, a venerated and influential member of the tribe.
 Her remains are said to be buried between those of her son, Jean Baptiste, and her sister's son, Bazil, whom she adopted.
 A monument of the woman called Sacajawea is over the grave on the reservation.
 Numerous accounts by people living at that time indicate that it was Sacajawea who traveled with Lewis and Clark to the great water and that the woman who died at Fort Manuel was another wife of Toussaint Charbonneau.

 Sacajawea has been honored by having a river, a peak, and a mountain pass named after her.
 Monuments and memorials to her stand at Portland, Oregon, Armstead, Montana, Three Forks, Montana, Bismarck, North Dakota, and Lewiston, Idaho.